tsubakichan-289/nuntium/README.md

 ## IPv6 Address Derivation

-The shared secret also deterministically maps to an IPv6 address.
-Derive a 128-bit value from the secret (e.g. using a cryptographic hash) and use it as the host portion of an IPv6 address.
-This allows peers to discover each other based solely on the key exchange.
+Each public key deterministically maps to an IPv6 address.
+Hash the key with SHA-256 and truncate the result to 128 bits to form the host portion of the address.
+This stable mapping lets peers identify each other without additional configuration.

 ## Building